-Our collection of materials can be accessed at Brodie Resource Library, in the reference room.
+Our collection of materials can be accessed at Brodie Resource Library at 216 S. Brodie Street, in the reference room.

 You are welcome to use the materials during regular library hours – and we’d love to hear from you when you find something!
 Here’s a quick overview of our collections.